Roles and Responsibilities

 All suspicions and allegations of abuse will be taken seriously and responded to promptly.
 Staff have received training in helping them to recognise the main forms of abuse and in the appropriate procedures for reporting concerns and contributing to child protection plans.

 These Services play some specific roles in relation to child protection which include the following:

 - The Council has a statutory responsibility to house children and young people.
 Housing applicants with children and young people may be given priority because of their potential vulnerability.
 Other priorities include young people over the age of 16 for whom the Council has a duty of care and who may need accommodation and support to maintain their tenancy.

 - A range of housing accommodation and related support services is available, which provides for assistance to children, young people and families.
 Fife Council, registered social landlords, housing associations and a number of voluntary sector organisations all offer a range of responses to the needs of families, children and young people.

 - Housing Officers and Local Services Advisors engage with parents/carers, children and young people in a variety of circumstances, including their homes, for example, through their responsibilities for addressing homelessness; resettlement; tenancy issues; anti-social behaviour and racial harassment; the provision of housing and housing support services to young people.

-Housing and Communities staff also work closely with a wide range of trusts, voluntary and independent organisations in the delivery of services.
+Housing and Neighbourhood staff also work closely with a wide range of trusts, voluntary and independent organisations in the delivery of services.
 The service will promote dialogue, training and good practice to ensure that any such groups employ child protection procedures in keeping with the principles outlined above.